krayin/krayin-docs/docs/1.x/advanced/events.md

 # Events
 Events are an implementation of observer pattern such that whenever an event takes place, then one or more listener(s) associated with that event responds.
 Imagine something like making an announcement to your application, and then actions being taken due to that announcement.
-All the event classes in Bagisto are stored in the **Providers** folder and the listeners are stored in the **Listeners** folder.
+All the event classes in Krayin are stored in the **Providers** folder and the listeners are stored in the **Listeners** folder.

 ## How to create Event Class?

-If you have the Bagisto Package Generator installed, then you can use the following command which will create a new event class in `packages/ACME/TestPackage/src/Events` directory.
+If you have the Krayin Package Generator installed, then you can use the following command which will create a new event class in `packages/ACME/TestPackage/src/Events` directory.

 `php artisan package:make-event TestEvent ACME/TestPackage`